JoseDLC5/WebGL-Train-Station/README.md

 # WebGL-Train-Station
-Interactive train station scene coded fully in WebGL and GLSL.
+Interactive train station scene coded fully in WebGL, GLSL, and HTML.

+# Setup
 For security reasons most browsers will not allow the code to be run without being hosted by a server.

 An easy way to host all of the files if you have VS-Code and Python installed on your computer is to run